-- we support and develop high quality arts activity we invest public funding, using these funds to create opportunities for people to enjoy and take part in the arts - we distribute Lottery funds through applications to our Lottery funding programmes we're able to fund projects that develop new arts activity, supporting individuals, communities and organisations - we provide expert information and advice about the arts we're the national centre of a network of information and intelligence about the arts in Wales.
+- we support and develop high quality arts activity we invest public funding, using these funds to create opportunities and remove social barriers for people from all backgrounds to enjoy and take part in the arts - we distribute Lottery funds through applications to our Lottery funding programmes we're able to fund projects that develop new arts activity, supporting individuals, communities and organisations - we provide expert information and advice about the arts we're the national centre of a network of information and intelligence about the arts in Wales.
 We also have strong international links in the UK and beyond.
-Through our Council, our staff and our National Advisers we have the largest concentration of specialist arts expertise in Wales - we raise the profile of the arts in Wales we're the national voice for the arts in Wales, promoting the quality, value and importance of the country's artists and arts organisations - we generate more money for the arts economy we manage initiatives such as Collectorplan (our scheme to encourage more people to buy art); we secure European funding to grow the arts in Wales; and we have a presence at international events at home and abroad that open up new markets for Welsh artists - we encourage innovation and experimentation we promote projects and initiatives that transform the arts in Wales.
-From our arts education partnership with the Welsh Government (Creative Learning through the Arts) to technological change (Digital Research & Development), we are constantly looking for new ways for people to encounter and discover the arts - we influence planners and decision-makers the arts take place in many different settings.
-They can have a dramatic impact on the quality of people's lives, and the places in which they live and work.
+Through our Council, our staff and our National Advisers we have the largest concentration of specialist arts expertise in Wales - we raise the profile of the arts in Wales we're the national voice for the arts in Wales, promoting the quality, value and importance of the country's artists and arts organisations ensuring their work reaches deep into communities across all geographical areas - we generate more money for the arts economy encouraging individual and national prosperity and resilience.
+We manage initiatives such as Collectorplan (our scheme to encourage more people to buy art); we secure funding to grow the arts in Wales; we seek new initiatives and collaborations that will develop more careers and apprenticeships in the arts and we have a presence at international events at home and abroad that open up new markets for Welsh artists - we encourage innovation and experimentation we promote projects and initiatives that transform the arts in Wales.
+From our arts education partnership with the Welsh Government (Creative Learning through the Arts) and joint working partnerships including Arts and Health to technological change (Digital Research & Development), we are constantly looking for new ways for people to encounter and discover the arts - we influence planners and decision-makers the arts take place in many different settings.
+They can have a dramatic impact on the quality of people's lives from all backgrounds, and the places in which they live and work.
 The arts are also frequently at the heart of initiatives for economic and social regeneration.
-Our job is to ensure that the contribution that the arts can make is recognised
+Ideas:People:Places exemplifies this.
+Our job is to ensure that the contribution that the arts can make is recognised and sustained

-- we develop international opportunities in the arts through our specialist agency, Wales Arts International, we develop partnerships with cultural organisations such as the British Council, we promote internationally the contemporary culture of Wales, and we encourage international exchange and collaboration between artists and arts organisations - we promote small-scale performances in local communities our Night Out scheme provides financial incentives to encourage the promotion of high quality arts activity in local community venues across Wales
+- we develop international opportunities in the arts through our specialist agency, Wales Arts International, we develop partnerships with cultural organisations such as the British Council, we promote internationally the contemporary culture of Wales, and we encourage international exchange and collaboration between artists and arts organisations - we promote small-scale performances in local communities our Night Out scheme provides financial incentives to encourage the promotion of high quality arts activity in local community venues across Wales - we conduct all of our activities through the medium of both Welsh and English languages a responsibility defined in statute.